lyudmilalala/InsightProject-AllAnimeToday/README.md

 # AllAnimeToday

-Though Internet is pretty powerful nowadays, it is still hard for people to find the resource they want sometimes.
-To decrease the effort needs by anime fans to find the newly released episode of the animations they love, Saina Shawulieti designed a project that could send the users the links of anime episodes once they were released.
-This project aims at improving Saina's project by increasing the number of resource websites and implementing the whole process with AWS Lambda serverless functions.
-As a result, users get more available information, and can choose to watch anime on the website they like the most.
+Though Internet is pretty powerful nowadays, it is still hard for anime lovers to find the resource they want.
+To decrease the effort needs by anime fans to find the newly released episode of the animations they love, Saina Shawulieti designed a project https://github.com/sainas/AnimeToday that could send the users the links of anime episodes once they were released.

+This project aims at improving Saina's project by

+1. increasing the number of resource websites

+2. dealing with the data cleaning and merging problems brought by multiple resource

+2. implementing the whole process with AWS Lambda serverless functions

+4. implementing a frontend website on which users can select the animations they want to subscribe

+With improvement, users get more available information, and can choose to watch anime on the website they like the most.
 Developers would also be glad to save the cost of maintaining EC2 servers.
 Such multi-resource subscribe system can be applied to all kinds of merchant goods, notifying buyers about the newly available items they want.

 # Methodology